lolyu/aoi/sonic/sonic-swss/NOTES.md

 * [2]: add consumers to `Select` object's selectables list
     * all consumers are initialized with data if the table is not empty(`initializedWithData()` is True) so they could be put into `Select`'s ready queue.
 * [3]: check for event ready `Selectable`
+* [4]: `VlanMgr::doVlanTask`: call corresponding handler to consume the events stored in the consumer

 ## references
 * https://chowdera.com/2021/10/20211029112902093b.html